tkdailey11/assignment_4_template/README.md

-# Assignment 3
+# Assignment 4

 ## Overview

-In this assignment, you will write code to issue a search against YouTube using the Google Youtube Data API.
-You'll save the results of that query as Video objects and you'll save the search itself as a YoutubeSearch object.
-This will prepare the path for setting alerts on our next assignment.
-You'll also finalize user credentialling and authorization within the application.
+In this assignment, you will refactor your Assignment 3 code to
+1)  allow users to set alerts on their searches
+2)  automatically execute those searches on a schedule, and
+3)  recognize when new results of a search have occurred.

+This assignment is due by midnight on Sunday, April 16th via the same pull request method as other assignments.

 ## Requirements

-Pass all the tests and <del>satisfy all the Rubocop checks.</del>  Nope.
-Forget rubocop for this assignment.
-You still need to pass the rails tests though.
+Pass all the tests.
+(No rubocop again.)
 You can run the tests with 'rails test' from the home directory.

 Each failed test deducts 5 points.
-There are 29 test blocks consisting of 72 assertions.  **I make no distinction between failures, errors, and skips.**
+There are 43 test blocks consisting of 113 assertions.  **I make no distinction between failures, errors, and skips.**
 Your score will equal: 100 - ((count(failures) + count(errors) + count(skips)) * 5).

 To help get you started, I've marked several areas in the project with # TODO